ScottLogic/blog/_posts/2024-10-21-building-an-assignment-algorithm-2.markdown

 In the end, we decided the compromise for getting the first choice should be 0 (no compromise at all),  the compromise for getting the 2nd choice is 2 and the compromise for getting their 3rd choice was 5.
 Take note of the incremental difference between first to second and second to third - the slot compromise score becomes increasingly worse.

-<details><summary>If you would like to know how we calculated these values, click the 'more' button for more details</summary>
+<details><summary>If you would like to know how we calculated these values, click the 'more' button for details</summary>
 This is based on the formula:
 \[Cₙ = n + Cₙ₋₁\]
 <span style="font-size: smaller;">where \(C\)ₙ is the compromise for the nth choice and \(C1 = 0\).</span>